Maggodbz/GraphClassification/ReadMe.md

 2. Run `data_preperation.ipynb` to preprocess and encode the raw data.
 3. Run `train.ipynb` to train the logistic regression model.
 4. Run `inference.ipynb` to make predictions using the trained model.
+5. Run `visualize_Graph.ipynb` to visualize data.
-5. Run `app.py` to start a Flask application that serves the model.
+6. Run `app.py` to start a Flask application that serves the model.
 You can make POST requests to `http://localhost:5000/predict` to get predictions.

 ## Example HTTP Request and Response